OS2Valghalla/OS2valghalla-3-documentation/docs/source/certificates/index.rst

 The way the system is built, it is required to do a new system registration for each municipal and do the test procedures in the FK access control registration portal.

-Use the Valghalla tools to register the private certificate for the authentication in the internal application. it will be stored in the municipals database.
+Use the Valghalla tools to register the private certificate for the authentication in the internal application.
+It will be stored in the municipals database.

 MitID
 -------------